tclements/Spotify-Project/README.md

 The new method that was implemented is a neural network method called Multi-layer Perceptron.
 There is an sklearn package called MLPRegressor that can be used to implement MLP regression.
 The process was very similar to gradient boosted regression in that parameters were fit in a two step process.
 The regularization parameter (alpha, range 0.1-0.00001) was first fit, and then activation, which is the function used for the hidden layer and the number of hidden layers (range 50-200).
 The optimal parameters were a regularization parameter of 0.1, a logistic function for the activation function, and using 200 hidden layers.

 # Results and Conclusions

+In general all the models did relatively well at predicting the natural logarithm of followers.
+All models were able to be improved through the use of cross validation to find optimal parameters.
+The simplist model considered, knn using all predictors, did a very poor job of predicting, but was vastly improved when new variables (interactions) were included and when optimal parameters were used as shown in the knn plot of score versus number of points used to predict.
+It was also observed that model scores were very sensitive to how the data was split (train/test and splits for cross-validation) which may be due to the variability in the data, so this may be prevented in future by using a larger data set.

 |                | Cross validation score |
 |----------------|------------------------|